ctrain149/challice-website/README.md

-# Author Website Application
+# Challice Website Application

-The purspose of this repo is to create a website for an author.
+The purpose of this repo is to create a website for myself.